As I sat staring at the wall of the cafe taking in all I had just read, my friend Paul walked in.

 As Paul said, “You can’t top that.”
 No, I can’t.
 No job will roll in that will give me the same reward as making the difference in someone’s life.
 This is the most dramatic example of exactly what we strive to do.

 Strangely though, we have found the opposite reaction to some of the same images we hoped would inspire people.
-In today’s world of daily social media bombardment, I too play the game of posting images and stories that I hope to be a hit.
-The goal is not to beat my chest, but to make yours beat with inspired motivation.
+In today’s world of daily social media bombardment, I too play the game of posting images and stories that I hope will be a hit.
+The goal is not to beat my chest, but to provide information or some inspiration to do things you love in the mountains.
 Interestingly, the very images that will generate the most “Likes”, are the same images that will cause the most unfollows.
 When I see this, I think back to several instances where people have told me that they stopped following us because our images actually frustrated them.
-Maybe our reaction to an image is a mirror of where we are in life, and understanding that reaction is crucial.
+Maybe a negative reaction to a positive image is a mirror of where we are in life.

 “It was like a smack in the face, a reality check, reminding me, ‘Hey, you live in a beautiful place, too.
 Don’t forget that.’ – But what Lyra made of that is what the story is.
 After seeing the poster, she visited the Eastern Sierra and Owen’s Valley.
 A short time later she found herself with an entirely new direction in life, living in the Eastern Sierra, in the very place that had inspired action.
 At this point she contacted Janine and I, and expressed, “How, in wandering retrospect, this photo changed my life.”